 Hi!
 I’m Karsen, and I care deeply about tackling big questions in policy and economics.

-In the past, I’ve co-authored a game theory paper on ranked-choice voting with Professor Avidit Acharya (pending publication), worked on macroeconomic theory with Dr. Kinda Hachem at the Federal Reserve Bank of New York, helped build benefits delivery systems at Propel, assisted with research projects on econometric theory and state debt structures, and conducted policy work at the US Treasury, End Poverty in California, the office of U.S. Senator Jeff Merkley, and the Millennium Challenge Corporation.
-I’ve taken graduate-level coursework in microeconomics, machine learning, market design, labor economics, economic history, natural language processing, econometrics, graph neural networks, causal inference, and optimization.
+In the past, I’ve applied algorithmic market design and AI to build the future for frontline work at ReadyOn AI.
+I’ve also co-authored a game theory paper on ranked-choice voting with Professor Avidit Acharya (pending publication), worked on macroeconomic theory with Dr. Kinda Hachem at the Federal Reserve Bank of New York, helped build benefits delivery systems at Propel, assisted with research projects on econometric theory and state debt structures, and conducted policy work at the US Treasury, End Poverty in California, the office of U.S. Senator Jeff Merkley, and the Millennium Challenge Corporation.
+I’ve taken graduate-level coursework in microeconomics, machine learning, market design, labor economics, economic history, natural language processing, econometrics, graph neural networks, Markov decision processes, causal inference, and optimization.

-In my free time, you can catch me climbing mountains (mountaineering, backpacking, climbing, hiking, you name it!), taking road trips with friends, reading (Substacks, short stories, memoirs, historical fiction), and playing with my dogs.
+In my free time, you can catch me reading (Substack, long-form journalism, short stories, historical fiction), climbing mountains (mountaineering, backpacking, climbing, hiking, you name it!), or traveling.
 I love meeting new people – feel free to reach out at kwahal@stanford.edu!